Charles Manson, leader of murderous '60s cult, dead at 83

 Manson served nine life terms in California prisons and was denied parole 12 times.
 His notoriety, boosted by popular books and films, made him a cult figure to those fascinated by his dark apocalyptic visions.

 "He was the dictatorial ruler of the (Manson) family, the king, the Maharaja.
-And the members of the family were slavishly obedient to him," former prosecutor Victor Bugliosi told CNN in 2015.
+And the members of the family were slavishly obedient to him," former Manson prosecutor Vincent Bugliosi told CNN in 2015.

 To the point they would kill for him.